 WHMCS provides support for staff accounts, and the Staff Management page is where you can add, remove, and otherwise manage these staff accounts.
-This article will be going over the options available and the process in managing staff accounts in WHMCS.
+This article will be going over the options available and the process of managing staff accounts in WHMCS.

-The Staff Management page can be found through Setup -> Staff Management where you can choose which section of staff management you need to manage.
+The Staff Management page can be found through Setup -> Staff Management, where you can choose which section of staff management you need to manage.

 The fields and options on this page are as follows:

 This is the same form that will be presented to you when editing an existing admin.

 Administrator roles are groups that you can assign admin users to apply permissions and policies to them in groups instead of all individuals.
 You can also use this to designate the exact position the user will be.

 The first page in this section lists the existing Administrator Roles and lists of which admins are members of each group and buttons to edit or remove the group.

 WHMCS provides ways to create a new admin role by either creating one from scratch or duplicating an existing group.
 The buttons to initiate each type of group creation are found at the top of the page.

 After selecting to add a new role group, you will first be prompted to name the group.
 Give it a name that is descriptive of its duties and what permissions it will have.

 Next, you will be prompted to select what permissions you want users within the group to have.
 The name of each permission is descriptive of what that permission allows the user to do or access.